Thursday, October 28, 2010

 Back On Ariel

 The highlight of the summer was spending time with our grandchildren.
-We managed to spend extended time with all them without their parents.
+We managed to spend extended time with all of them without their parents.
 We had Thomas with us while his parents went on vacation to the Adirondacks and Vermont.
 He attended Vacation Bible School at my mother's church and had a great time.

-Of course we visited family and friends beyond spending time with our grandchildren.
+Of course, we visited family and friends beyond spending time with our grandchildren.

 We are getting our plans set to haul out and have the bottom painted.
 This will be the first time we have not painted it ourselves.
 Hooray.